 DON’T be in a big hurry to start pruning!
 I urge you to wait until spring after plants begin their new growth.
-In mid-April (or even May) you can get a much better idea of how much winter damage a plant has suffered and you can determine if it needs pruning.
+In mid-April (or even May), you can get a much better idea of how much winter damage a plant has suffered, and you can determine if it needs pruning.

-I can’t tell you the number of well-established plants that homeowners have dug up and discarded thinking they were dead.
+I can’t tell you the number of well-established plants that homeowners have dug up and discarded, thinking they were dead.
 Remember- haste makes waste!

-Keep in mind that many ornamental grasses and perennials die back to the ground each year, so go ahead and cut them off an inch or two above the ground, as you would in a normal year.
+Keep in mind that many ornamental grasses and perennials die back to the ground each year, so go ahead and cut them off an inch or two above the ground, as you would in a typical year.
 New growth will flush as it begins to warm up, so don’t be overly worried if the visible parts of your perennials still look dead.